-At the end of 2011 NOVO watch officially opened its doors.
-What does NOVO actually mean you might ask.
-Well, novo is the neuter form of the word “new” in Russian.
-Having lived in Russia for a few years and spending time in Novosibirsk (translation: New Siberia) it has a special meaning to me.
-Not only that, but originally our goal was to approach the watch world in a new way.
-We launched our products with the idea that we’d invent new ways of looking at time to separate ourselves from the other existing brands.
-This proved to be great!
-We got some good recognition, won some awards from companies like Thrillist, and gained a loyal following!
+The word NOVO comes from the Russian language and is the neuter form of the word ‘new’.
+I lived in Russia for a couple of years in my early 20’s and spent a majority of my time in and around Novosibirsk (translation: New Siberia) so the word has special meaning to me.
+Not only that, but originally NOVO’s goal was to approach the watch world differently.
+We launched our products with the idea that we’d invent new ways of looking at and telling time; thinking outside 12 numbers and 2 hands.
+We got some good recognition for our unique designs, won some awards from companies like Thrillist, and gained a loyal following.

 Forging the track to proper shape